Medical Policy: 02.04.56

 Given the complexity of cancer risk assessment, obtaining additional information may provide insight to better inform an important clinical decisions such as an initial or repeat biopsy:

+Statistical analysis shows there is an interdependence among the biomarkers (autoantibodies).
 Three of the biomarkers are associated with androgen-response regulation, and four are related to cellular structural integrity.
 The eighth biomarker has been implicated in prostate cancer progression and a variety of cellular functions ranging from cellular signaling for numerous protein kinases to regulating cell cycle and cell division.
 The APIFINY test process is performed in part using a qualitative immunoassay technique and in part using flow cytometry.
 The laboratory data generated by these methodologies are then subjected to a proprietary algorithmic analysis that generates a cancer risk score.
 APIFINY score reporting was designed to optimize the identification of patients at lower risk.
 Patients with a lower risk APIFINY score may be placed on a routine clinical monitoring program (i.e. semi-annual or annual check-up) with other accepted methods to assess the ongoing risk of prostate cancer.
 Geno typical men with higher APIFINY scores may require a more specific risk-assessment plan, which may include biopsy.
 Scores below 59 are considered lower relative risk, scores at or above 59 have a higher relative risk of prostate cancer.

 Two studies have been done, a biomarker selection/algorithm development study and a clinical validation study.
 519 samples were used in the biomarker selection/algorithm development study and 259 different samples were used in the clinical validation study.
 Although the studies are promising research has not yet been completed in determining the effects of age, race or other factors on the APIFINY score.
 Further studies are needed to determine the effects of demographics such as age, race or other factors on the APIFINY score and for clinical utility.
 Clinical utility of APIFINY test is uncertain, currently there is no evidence that the use of APIFINY tests can change management in ways that improve outcomes.
 The evidence is insufficient to determine the effects of this technology on net health outcomes.